-CREDIT UNION DIVISION POLICY & PROCEDURES Risk Matrix and Ratings Definitions successfully with existing and foreseeable risks that may arise in carrying out the institution's business plan.
+Satisfactory risk management is largely effective, but lacking in some modest degree.
+Management demonstrates a responsiveness and ability to cope successfully with existing and foreseeable risks that may arise in carrying out the institution's business plan.
 While the institution may have some minor risk management weaknesses, these problems have been recognized and are in the process of being resolved.
 Overall, board and senior management oversight, policies and limits, risk monitoring procedures, reports, and management information systems are considered satisfactory and effective in maintaining a safe and sound institution.
-Risks are controlled in a manner that does not require more than normal supervisory attention.
+Risks are controlled in a manner which does not require more than normal supervisory attention.
 The credit union's risk management practices and infrastructure are satisfactory and generally are adjusted appropriately in response to changing industry practices and current regulatory guidance.
 Staff experience, expertise and depth are generally appropriate to manage the risks assumed by the institution.
 Internal controls may display modest weaknesses or deficiencies, but they are correctable in the normal course of business.
-The examiner may have recommendations for improvement, but the weaknesses noted should not have significant effect on the safety and soundness of the institution.
+The examiner may have recommendations for improvement, but the weaknesses noted should not have a significant effect on the safety and soundness of the institution.